 Located just 23 minutes from Paris, Vincennes is home to the postcard-perfect Château de Vincennes, which contains Europe’s tallest medieval dungeon, and the sprawling bois, replete with follies and lakes.

 The Palace of Versailles

 A list of day trips from Paris is not complete without mentioning Versailles.
 The Palace of Versailles is one of the most Instagrammable places in Paris with over 10 million people swarming the grounds each year.
 The palace was the primary residence of the kings of France for over 100 years.

-In 1682 Château de Versailles was transformed from hunting lodge to palace by Louis XIV , with the help of over 36,000 craftsmen and labourers, its scale and grandeur are matchless!
+In 1682 Château de Versailles was transformed from a hunting lodge into a palace by Louis XIV, with the help of over 36,000 craftsmen and laborers, its scale and grandeur are matchless!